 Employees who have completed the probationary period (6 months for non-sworn employees and 12 months for sworn employees) are provided 16 hours (48 hours for Fire employees on 24-hour shifts) of personal leave each fiscal year beginning October 1.
 Personal leave may be used for any reason an employee chooses.

 The City offers various supplemental insurance products to employees through payroll deductions including accident insurance, short-term disability, critical illness, and cancer insurance.
 Employees may enroll at any time.

 Authorized by IRS Section 125, the TaxSaver Plan allows employees to set aside a portion of their salary as pre-tax dollars to be used for unreimbursed medical expenses and dependent daycare costs.
 Medical, dental and vision insurance premiums are also deducted before taxes.

 The City realizes the pressures of today’s world and provides for an Employee Assistance Program (EAP) through Deer Oaks which allows for up to six free visits annually per issue.
 The following topics are covered: marital/family concerns, individual issues, substance abuse, stress, legal/financial concerns, health and wellness issues and others.
 Access to the EAP is available to employees and dependents living in the employee’s home.

 Employees receive six dollars per month longevity pay for each full year of continuous active service as a regular full-time employee of the City.
 The annual amount of longevity pay due to an employee is disbursed over each pay period.

-The City provides employees the option to defer salary on a pre-tax basis to one of four deferred compensation plans offered through Mass Mutual (previously Hartford), Nationwide, and ICMA.
+The City provides employees the option to defer salary on a pre-tax basis to one of three deferred compensation plans offered through Nationwide.
 Deferred compensation provides an opportunity to supplement an employee’s retirement while reducing the employee’s current income tax burden.